akinozgen/packager/README.md

 Will Be Add In Future
 =====================
 1. Active Server (PHP)
-2. Make shortcuts, create, edit and delete registry enteries with handler.
+2. Make create, edit and delete registry enteries with handler.

 Demo Installing
 ---------------